Hotels, ryokan, minshuku, minpaku and other lodgings

 In Tokyo’s Shinjuku and Shibuya districts, the capsule hotels run at least 3,500 JPY but have excellent free massage chairs, saunas, public baths, disposable razors and shampoo, magazines, and coffee in the morning.
 Despite all that, guests should keep in mind that the capsule “door” is just a curtain that keeps light out.
 More often than not, there will be a steady stream of drunk and sleepy business men crawling into their capsules before falling into a mild snore.

 Ranging from 5,000 JPY for a single room and from 7,000 JPY for a twin or double room per night and usually conveniently located (often near major train stations), their rooms are usually quite cramped and facilities sufficient, but minimal.
-Local, “unadvertised” business hotels, further from major stations, can be significantly cheaper (from 6,000 JPY/double room/night) and can be found in the phone book (which also tells prices), but guests will need a Japanese-speaking assistant to help or book online in advance.
+Local, “unadvertised” business hotels, which are further from major stations, can be significantly cheaper (from 6,000 JPY/double room/night).
+You can find them in the phone book (which also tells prices), but you will need a Japanese-speaking assistant to help or book online in advance.
 For two or more, the price can often compete with youth hostels if travellers share a twin or double room.

 Some of the more common business hotel chains in Japan are Toyoko-Inn, Sunroute Hotels, Washington Hotels, APA Hotels, Super Hotels, and Dormy Inn.